 Family Travel Tips: Belvedere Garden is great for the whole family.
 Our kids enjoyed the sculptures, waterfalls and maze like hedges.
 Marley enjoyed drawing as you can see!
 Belvedere Garden is also good on the family budget as it costs nothing for entry to gardens.

-5 things not to miss in Vienna: St Stephens Cathedral
+Visiting Vienna: St Stephens Cathedral

 St Stephans is now one of Vienna’s most recognisable buildings.
 There have been churches on this site since 1147.
 The church that tourists flock to and locals pray in was started in 1339.
 Construction of St Stephans took 65 years.
 The feature spire on this church stands at 136 metres high.
 During wars and sieges, the spire served as an observation tower for soldiers guarding against attacks on the city.
 Up until 1955, the tower was manned every night looking out for fires in the city.
 The soot from the city over the centuries has darkened the once white exterior of this amazing Vienna monument.
 St Stephans cathedral has 23 bells that toll at different times for different occasions.